CigarsSmoker/Clone/How-to-work-only-with-global-rules-and-all-scripts-blocked-by-default.md

 ![a](https://user-images.githubusercontent.com/585534/33240893-5c192c48-d28c-11e7-89b4-70fb14318887.png)

-Now we will change the out-of-the-box ruleset to achieve our goal of working only with global rules and to only block/allow scripts and frames, i.e. everything will be allowed by default.
+Now we will change the out-of-the-box ruleset to achieve our goal of working only with global rules and to only block/allow scripts and frames, i.e. everything else will be allowed by default.
 All these modifications to the default ruleset can be done from the popup panel:

 ![a](https://user-images.githubusercontent.com/585534/33240946-eaab32d0-d28c-11e7-87bb-297d68d78b2c.png)